 The Skin Cancer Foundation offers a free Sun Smart U education program suitable or grades 6-12.
 It can be taught in one or two class periods and is available in a variety of formats, including Windows, iPad, and Android : http://www.skincancer.org/prevention/education-program

 Sun safety resources for kids: The Enright Melanoma Foundation offers a free online Sun Safety Certification course for kids.
 The course is available in three age-appropriate versions, targeted to ages 5 to 8, 9 to 12, and 13 and over: http://applycoverenjoy.org

-Sun safety resources for communities: The Melanoma Foundation of New England offers a program that allows towns, cities and corporations to provide free sunscreen to their communities: Practice Safe Skin
+Sun safety resources for communities: IMPACT Melanoma offers a program that allows towns, cities and corporations to provide free sunscreen to their communities: Practice Safe Skin

 Call to Action to Prevent Skin Cancer: In July of 2014, the U.S. Department of Health and Human Services released the Surgeon General's Call to Action to Prevent Skin Cancer.
 This remarkable document marks the first time the Surgeon General's office has declared openly that UV radiation is harmful and that people need to protect themselves from its effects.
 It also lays out an action plan to stem the "rising tide of skin cancer" that has seen the incidence of melanoma alone triple over the last 35 years.
 The Call to Action web site includes many good resources as well as a downloadable copy of the report..

 This July, the CDC issued its second Skin Cancer Prevention Report.
 The report includes lots of useful information and is the second of what the CDC envisions as annual updates on efforts to prevent skin cancer.